nasazzam/MP-MCWT/README.md

 ## ❤️ Contributions & Feedback

 Suggestions, improvements or question are welcome!
-Please [open an issue](https://github.com/nasazzam/MC-MOT-Annotation-Tool/issues) directly to contribute to this evolving tool.
+Please [open an issue](https://github.com/nasazzam/MC-MOT-Annotation-Tool/issues) or [pull request](https://github.com/nasazzam/MC-MOT-Annotation-Tool/pulls) directly to contribute to this evolving tool.

 ---